 L-Tyrosine is an amino acid and precursor for dopamine, the brain chemical we need for motivation.
 And N-Acetyl L-Tyrosine or NALT is a premium form of L-Tyrosine that's easier for the brain to absorb.

 All in all, L-Tyrosine may be an effective nootropic for weight loss.
 Research shows it can improve focus, working memory and sharpen overall cognition while mediating stress, which may be helpful.
-One study proves it can especially improve cognition during stressful situations.<15>
+One study suggests it can especially improve cognition and physical performance during stressful situations.(13)

 As we mentioned above, L-Tyrosine also turns into the motivation chemical dopamine in the brain.
 Thus, it may help maximize productivity and motivation for us to achieve our weight loss goals.
 However, we need more research on L-Tyrosine for weight loss specifically to prove this.